-The School for Policy Studies links theory, policy and practice in a multidisciplinary, research-intensive environment.
+We are a multidisciplinary, research-intensive school which brings together theory, policy and practice.
 Our research engages with and influences national and international policy.
-Our policy experts come from a wide variety of backgrounds in social policy research, social work, sociology, gender violence, childhood studies, disability studies, health and social care, history, human geography, economics, psychology, physical activity and nutrition and health sciences, urban studies and poverty, based within seven specialist research centres.
+Our policy experts come from a wide variety of backgrounds in social policy research, social work, sociology, gender violence, childhood studies, disability studies, health and social care, history, human geography, economics, psychology, physical activity, nutrition and health sciences, urban studies, and poverty, based within seven specialist research centres.

-The school is an exciting environment for graduate studies; we welcome graduate students from the UK and abroad to join our diverse and highly-rated research team.
+The school is an exciting environment for postgraduate studies; we welcome students from the UK and abroad to join our diverse and highly-rated research team.
 We particularly welcome applications on topics with direct relevance to national and international social work and policy concerns.

 An upper second-class honours degree and a pass at MSc/MA level (or equivalent experience/qualification).